TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseUnpacked/Changes/v1.0/ChinaOnlySortedByDate.md

 - **FIX**: The GLA Truck Bio Bomb can now be researched with key B and no longer conflicts with Stop (S).
 - **FIX**: The GLA Toxin Shells can now be researched with key T and no longer conflicts with Stop (S).
 - **FIX**: The GLA Ambush can now be placed with key I and no longer conflicts with Camo Netting (N).
-- **FIX**: The GLA Sneak Attack can now be placed with key S and no longer conflicts with Ambush (N).
+- **FIX**: The GLA Sneak Attack can now be placed with key T and no longer conflicts with Ambush (N).
 - **FIX**: The GLA Toxin Terrorist can now be produced with key B and no longer conflicts with Toxin Rebel (S).
 - **FIX**: The GLA Toxin Tunnel can now be constructed with key N and no longer conflicts with Stop (S).
 - **FIX**: The USA Combat Drop can now be triggered with key N and no longer conflicts with Attack Move (A).